-The datatype com stands for command(sequence)s.
+The datatype com stands for command( sequence)s.

-531This file defines the command syntax.
+$^{517}$ This file defines the command syntax.
 An Isabelle term of type com is an IMP program.
 You should find the files in your Isabelle distribution.
-Or, if you only have an Isabelle executable, you can find the sources here:

-''' http://isabelle.in.tum.de/library/ ''' 532We realize program variables via pointers (locations).
+Or, if you only have an Isabelle executable, you can find the sources here: ''' http://isabelle.in.tum.de/library/ ''' We realize program variables via pointers (locations).
 The type of pointers is an abstract datatype.
 We take the type of values to be nat, just to have something simple.
-A state is a function taking a location to a value, i.e. intuitively, each program variable has a value in a state. ${533}$ In a formalization of the syntax of an imperative language, there will usually be some grammar saying that 1, x + 1 (provided that x is an arithmetic variable) etc. are arithmetic expressions and that True, x == 1 etc. are Boolean expressions.
+A state is a function taking a location to a value, i.e. intuitively, each program variable has a value in a state.
+The Command Language (Syntax) The (abstract) syntax is defined in $Com.thy^{519}$ .
+Note the abstractness $^{520}$ of aexp and bexp.